 Registering into full classes is not allowed unless the instructor grants an overload by signing a registration form.
 Check under “Look up classes to add” on UAOnline to find out if seats are available in a class.

 It is the responsibility of the student to become familiar with MSC policies, procedures and deadlines.
 Refer to the academic calendar at www.matsu.alaska.edu for specific deadlines.
-Add, drop, withdrawal, credit/no credit and audit deadlines for trimester courses and courses other than full semester-length will be prorated according to the length of the class.
 Students are expected to register only for course sections which they plan to attend and to complete all courses for which they register.
 Student Services academic advising is available by calling 907-745-9762 to make an appointment.

 The following registration activity deadlines pertain to traditional semester-length courses (15 weeks).
 Any course which is not either full term, first eight weeks, second eight weeks or trimester falls under miscellaneous.
 Students must complete business in person before 5 p.m. of the deadline day or by 11:59 p.m. via UAOnline.